-Employees of the Township shall conduct their personal affairs such that their duties and responsibilities are not jeopardized and/or legal questions do not arise with respect to their association or work with the Township.
+Employees of the Township shall conduct their personal affairs such that their duties and responsibilities are not jeopardized and/or legal questions do not arise with respect to their association

 Copeland "Anti-kickback" Act (TITLE 18, U.S.C., Sec.
 874. Kickbacks from public works employees)